 As protection against any bacteria, viruses and other microbes that might remain, disinfectant is added before the water flows into underground reservoirs throughout the distribution system and into your home or business.
-Denver Water carefully monitors the amount of disinfectant added to maintain quality of the water at the farthest reaches of the system.
+Denver Water carefully monitors the amount of disinfectant added to maintain water quality at the farthest reaches of the system.
 Fluoride occurs naturally in our water but is also added to treated water, when needed, to achieve public health levels.